phantmbox/one2build/Library/README.md

-Here you can find all the neseccary library file.
+Here you can find all the necessary library file.

 Directiry structure